Aref-Akminasi/aws-developer-associate/CICD.md

 ## CodeDeploy - Basics

+- In AWS CodeDeploy, the **deployment group** is essentially the set of instances that you want to deploy your application to.
 - A file names **appspec.yml** defines how the deployment happens, at the root level of the code files

-- CodeDeploy lifecycle:
+## CodeDeploy lifecycle for EC2

 1. ApplicationStop
 2. DownloadBundle
 3. BeforeInstall
 4. Install
 5. AfterInstall
 6. ApplicationStart
 7. ValidateService

+## CodeDeploy lifecycle for Lambda

+1. BeforeAllowTraffic (supports lambda validation functions)
+2. AllowTraffic
+3. AfterAllowTraffic (supports lambda validation functions)

 - Deploy new applications versions to: